Donnerbart/split-tests-java/README.md

     --junit-glob, -j
       Glob pattern to find JUnit reports.
 Make sure to single-quote the pattern to avoid shell expansion.
+    --max-optimal-total-split-calculations, -m
+      The maximum number of --calculate-optimal-total-split calculations.
+      Default: 50
     --new-test-time, -n
       Configures the calculation of the test time for tests without JUnit reports.